DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-01-31-withdrawing-an-offer.md

 1 participant said to change from ‘Withdrawn by us’ to ‘Offer withdrawn’ because a candidate cannot withdraw an offer, only their application.
 We'll change the states for the next round of research to:

-- ‘Offer withdrawn’
+- Offer withdrawn
-- ‘Application withdrawn’
+- Application withdrawn

 {% from "screenshots/macro.njk" import appScreenshots with context %}
 {{ appScreenshots({